terranum-ch/ToolMap-user-doc/doc/usermanual/datamanagement.rst

 .. _datamanagement#Step3:

-Step 3 - for CSV files ony
+Step 3 - for CSV files only
 ^^^^^^^^^^^^^^^^^^^^^

 The CSV files are composed of columns of data separated with commas.
 The columns containing the X and Y coordinates must then be selected.